Our expert veterinarian, nutritionist and behaviorist, share tips on what to look for to determine if your cat needs a visit to the veterinarian.

 Keep an eye out for changes in your cat's bowel movements or urination, especially when it comes to frequency and/or quantity.
 Suddenly going outside of the litter box when there have been no changes to her box can also indicate certain illnesses.
 Consult a veterinarian if there are any irregularities.

 If your cat's eyes look cloudy or unclear, there could be a problem.
-Watch for her ability to focus, as well.
+Watch for the ability to focus, as well.

 A healthy cat has a shiny, glossy coat.
 If your cat's coat looks dull or rough, this may be a health issue.
 Also consult a veterinarian if your cat does not appear to be grooming herself anymore.